camunda/camunda-docs-static/get-started/content/javaee6/complete-process.md

 Open the process with Camunda Modeler.
 Click on the prepare pizza user task.
 In the properties view, set the `Form Key` property to `app:preparepizza.jsf`.

-When you are done, save all resources, perform a Maven build and redeploy the process application.
+When you are done, save all resources, [perform a Maven build](../deploy/#build-the-process-application), and [redeploy](../deploy/#deploy-to-wildfly) the process application.

 {{< get-tag repo="camunda-get-started-javaee" tag="Step-7" >}}